Halfway Houses in Asheville, NC

 Services provided:

-• Rehab for pregnant women, LGBT clients and co-occurring mental health / addiction treatment
+• Adult men, co-occurring mental health / addiction treatment and rehab for pregnant women

 Mountainview Recovery - 7.3 miles from Asheville, NC

-Mountainview Recovery is a sober living house in Weaverville, North Carolina, 28787 zip code.
+Mountainview Recovery is a halfway house in Weaverville, NC, 28787 zip code.

 Address: 108 Monticello Road, Suite 400, Weaverville, NC 28787 in Buncombe County